Spending on goods and services in all of South Africa’s townships is estimated at about R307 billion.

 1. Become more social

-“This is one of the ways that word of mouth helps because before word of mouth was more face to face and now it’s more digital and the digital element needs to be on a Whatsapp group where you know in this group you only have people that you trust,” Sekhaelelo says.
+“This is one of the ways that word of mouth helps because before word of mouth was more face-to-face and now it’s more digital and the digital element needs to be on a WhatsApp group where you know in this group you only have people that you trust,” Sekhaelelo says.

 2. Use unusual platforms

-A lot of murals in the township are being used to advertise products so as opposed to big billboards, a lot of murals actually become more visible to township people that pass by.”
+A lot of murals in the township are being used to advertise products so as opposed to big billboards, a lot of murals become more visible to township people that pass by.”

-Another interesting method, is by advertising brands on local takeaway brands’ food bags.
+Another interesting method is by advertising brands on local takeaway brands’ food bags.

 3. Embrace social investment

-A marketing tool many entrepreneurs wouldn’t know about is by showing interest in developing communities within townships.
+A marketing tool many entrepreneurs wouldn’t know about is showing interest in developing communities within townships.
 Sekhaolelo says that people are more supportive of brands that are engaging and supportive of development because there is still a lot of infrastructural development that needs to happen within the townships.

-“I think now CSI projects actually fall under their marketing because they need to understand wherever they’re able to donate or give back needs to represent the company’s brand and how you communicate and engage with the township market in a space where they need some sort of help whether it be during a flooding or whatever, they’ve got to be able to act quick especially depending on the incidents that are happening it’s more about the CSI elements saying how do we support the township when they are in need and danger at a specific point.”
+“I think now CSI projects fall under their marketing because they need to understand wherever they’re able to donate or give back needs to represent the company’s brand and how you communicate and engage with the township market in a space where they need some sort of help whether it be during a flooding or whatever, they’ve got to be able to act quick especially depending on the incidents that are happening it’s more about the CSI elements saying how do we support the township when they are in need and danger at a specific point.”

 4. Show interest in township entrepreneurship development